 - One spouse has a significant, reasonable, and ongoing change in their monthly expenses

-Our knowledgeable, results-focused alimony attorneys have the experience and resources needed to develop a persuasive argument in favor or against alimony awards, or modification of such awards, so as to protect your interests throughout the divorce process.
+Our knowledgeable, results-focused alimony attorneys in Blue Bell have the experience and resources needed to develop a persuasive argument in favor or against alimony awards, or modification of such awards, so as to protect your interests throughout the divorce process.
 If possible, we can also help you with mediation, which can often result in a quicker, more amicable solution to an alimony dispute than trying to have a court resolve the issue.

 Once you and your spouse have decided to get divorced, it is impossible for you to avoid the financial questions that arise when you must divide your household into two new households.
 Difficult questions must be addressed when your family’s financial resources are already limited.
 Our experienced alimony attorneys will help guide you through Pennsylvania’s alimony laws and the process of obtaining or modifying an alimony order and will vigorously advocate on your behalf to ensure that you receive fair treatment.
 Call us or send us a message through our Contact Us page on our website today to schedule a consultation with a member of our legal team.

 Frequently Asked Questions about Alimony in Blue Bell, PA

 You may be able to seek support from your spouse during the pendency of your divorce.
 In certain circumstances, the court may decide to order “alimony pendente lite”, which is alimony paid during the divorce proceedings before the divorce becomes final.
 Unlike a final alimony order, calculating alimony pendente lite is often a formulaic process.